Requesting a Standard or Wildcard SSL Certificate

 - Verify the accuracy certificate request, and then click Next.

 After you submit your request, we must verify your application.
-You can monitor the progress of your certificate request in the Pending Requests folder.
+You can monitor the progress of your certificate request in the Pending Requests folder (more info).
 Also, be sure to check your email for further instructions.

 If you selected Web Hosting, Grid Hosting, Website Builder, Quick Shopping Cart or Dream Web Site when you requested your certificate, we automatically update the IP address for your website when your SSL is approved.